JeyKJey/my_decision_tree/README.md

 ## My Decision Tree

-Implementation of a decision tree algorithm from scratch.
+Implementation of a decision tree algorithm for classification from scratch.

 Done:
 * Entropy